DjangoGirls/tutorial/en/django_forms/README.md

 Now we know how to add a new post.
 But what if we want to edit an existing one?
 This is very similar to what we just did.
 Let's create some important things quickly.
 (If you don't understand something, you should ask your coach or look at the previous chapters, since we covered all these steps already.)

 First, let's save the icon which represent edit button.
-Download [pencil-fill.svg](https://raw.githubusercontent.com/twbs/icons/main/icons/pencil-fill.svg) and save it in location `blog/templates/blog/icons/`
+Download [pencil-fill.svg](https://raw.githubusercontent.com/twbs/icons/main/icons/pencil-fill.svg) and save it to the location `blog/templates/blog/icons/`.

 Open `blog/templates/blog/post_detail.html` in the code editor and add the line